England v New Zealand: Chris Robshaw learns lessons

 As well as being on the wrong side of recent history, England lag far behind the All Blacks in experience with their starting XV having won a total of 206 caps compared to their opponents' collection of 788.

-Fly-half Farrell, whose inclusion for the injured Toby Flood is the only change to the England starting XV, has denied suggestions that he challenged his skipper's late decision in defeat to the Springboks last Saturday,
+Fly-half Farrell, whose inclusion for the injured Toby Flood is has denied suggestions that he challenged his skipper's late decision in defeat to the Springboks last Saturday,

 Robshaw insists the criticism directed at him in the past couple of weeks has been eased by team-mates who know they will need to be at the top of their game.